 Phylum: Magnoliophyta - Class: Equisetopsida - Order: Brassicales - Family: Brassicaceae

 Gravelly sea shores are the natural habitat of many members of the family Brassicaceae including Sea Rocket.
-Changing the family name of this family of plants from Cruciferae to Brassicaceae (Cabbage plants) has done nothing for a group that already got quite a bad press.
+Changing the family name of this family of plants from Cruciferae to Brassicaceae (Cabbage plants) has done nothing for a group that already had quite a bad press.
 (Oilseed Rape, which causes allergic reactions in even normally healthy individuals, is an example.)
-It is therefore important to remember that some of our most loved garden plants and wildflowers are also 'cabbage's - Aubrieta deltoidea, for instance.
+It is therefore important to remember that some of our most loved garden plants and wildflowers are also 'cabbages' - Aubrieta deltoidea, for instance.

 This coastal member of the mustard family is a pioneer species, colonising bare sand and shingle close to the splash zone where few other plants are able to survive.
 To cope with the shifting sand, Sea Rocket puts down a long taproot that branches and helps stabilise the sand.